 There are following variables on the "Data-received

 MsgType - (Long) The received message can be of read type (value 1) or write type (value 2)

-SourceAddress - (String) KNX address of the device that have sent the message
+SourceAddress - (String) KNX device address that have sent the message

-TargetAddress - (String) KNX address of the device receiving the message
+TargetAddress - (String) KNX device address receiving the message